-- In many instances, guidance and education is given by our cruelty investigators to help correct a situation with the pet owner, and a follow-up or re-check visit is conducted to make sure they are in compliance with the NYS Ag & Market laws.
+- In many instances, guidance and education is given by our cruelty investigators to help correct a situation with the pet owner, and a follow-up or re-check animal welfare visit is conducted to make sure they are in remaining in compliance with the NYS Ag & Market laws.

-- In some cases there is a Notice to Comply posted at the residence and contact is required with our Cruelty Investigator to discuss the complaint within 24 hours.
+- In some cases there is a Notice to Comply posted at the residence and contact from the pet owner is required with our Cruelty Investigator to discuss the complaint within 24 hours.

 - Other times the offender may get ticketed and they will have to go for a court appearance

 - In some cases animals are voluntarily surrendered and signed over to us by the owner and brought to the SPCA

 - In more serious cases, animals are seized.
 Our CI must obtain a Search Warrant and an Order to Seize via the local judge- there must be probable cause provided to the judge.

 PRESS RELEASE: Wellsville, NY, April 28, 2010 —

 The SPCA Serving Allegany County is pleased to announce the creation of a Cruelty Investigations Unit to educate the public, investigate allegations of animal cruelty and aid in the prosecution of crimes within the county.
 Effective May 1, 2010, the SPCA will have four part-time investigators with jurisdiction extending to the four corners of Allegany County.

 On April 28, 2010 Judge Thomas P. Brown, Allegany County Judge, swore in our Cruelty Investigators.
 Anyone who would like to report acts of domestic or commercial animal cruelty can call 585-268-9600 to file a report and can always dial 911 for emergencies.
 All reports of cruelty are CONFIDENTIAL.
 Also, animal cruelty